-The delegates will visit the Green Administration Building, tour two of the TCC campuses as well as the Regional Workforce Development Center and the Visual Arts Center.
+The delegates will visit the Green Administration Building, tour two of the TCC campuses as well as the Regional Workforce Solutions Center and the Visual Arts Center.
 In addition, they will enjoy lunch on Oct.
 14 prepared by TCC’s Culinary Arts students.
 The group will visit the Joint-Use Library, Regional Health Professions Center and Advanced Technology Center on the Virginia Beach Campus on Oct.
 15.

 Norfolk Sister City Association (NSCA) is the host organization for the group of young professionals, who include faculty from Baltic Federal University in Kaliningrad, Kaliningrad State Technical University and Moscow State University (Kaliningrad Campus).
 Kaliningrad is among the sister cities to Norfolk.
 Kaliningrad is Norfolk’s only sister city in Russia.